 1. Preparation

-The purpose of this phase is to arouse the learners’ interest by providing them with the context, explaining the relevance of the content, and setting goals and expectations.
+The purpose of this phase is to arouse the learners’ interest by providing them with the context, explaining the relevance of the training content, and setting goals and expectations.
 Also, you’ll have to deal with any negative feelings that the learners might have.

 2. Presentation